Alternatives to Black Friday – Mongolia

-Today is Black Friday – synonymous with consumerism and excess.
-Yes, most of us still have to work and there is nothing wrong with making a profit but there is still an option to help make a statement against what Black Friday has come to represent.
-Even as a business, Black Friday doesn’t just have to be about money, sales and the bottom line.
+Black Friday is synonymous with consumerism and excess.
+Yes, there is nothing wrong with making a profit responsibly but there is still an option to help make a statement against what Black Friday has come to represent.
+Even as a business, Black Friday doesn’t have to be about money, sales and the bottom line.
+So here are a few alternatives to Black Friday – how you can mark the day by doing something different.
+Using Mongolia for inspiration.

 Asral is a Mongolian based Buddhist NGO – founded by High Tibetan Lama, Ven.
 Panchen Ötrul Rinpoche.
-The core aim of Asral is to help keep Mongolian families together thereby preventing children from ending up on the street.
-Their multi purpose centre located in the Bayangol district of UB houses many of Asral’s social initiatives, training projects and community activities.
+The core aim of Asral is to help keep Mongolian families under stress together thereby helping to prevent children from ending up on the street – whether that be they are running away from their home life or they have no home.
+Asral’s multi-purpose centre, located in the Bayangol ger district of Ulaanbaatar, houses many of Asral’s social initiatives, training projects and community activities.

 Read A Book – Make that mug of tea or coffee and sit down with a good book instead